Groupe Latécoère: History

 The company has its roots in the First World War; during September 1917, aeronautics pioneer Pierre-Georges Latécoère decided to invest in a series of factories in Toulouse.
 The business initially focused on the production of military material, such as shells and aircraft.
 It reportedly delivered roughly 800 aircraft to the French Army.

 Following the end of the conflict, Latécoère engaged in the design and manufacture of numerous seaplanes.
 Perhaps the most significant of these was the six-engined Latécoère 631, a large passenger aircraft designed for transatlantic journeys.
 Billed as being The Ship of the Skies, the 631 performed its maiden flight during 1939; a total of 10 aircraft were completed.
-It was the largest production seaplane to ever be built, having a wingspan roughly one-third larger than the Short Sunderland, another contemporary large seaplane.
+It was the largest production seaplane ever to be built, having a wingspan roughly one-third larger than the Short Sunderland, another contemporary large seaplane.
 The type was performing regular passenger services up until September 1955.

-By the turn of the century, Groupe Latecoere was principally known for the manufacture of aircraft equipment and aerostructures production.
+By the turn of the century, Groupe Latécoère was principally known for the manufacture of aircraft equipment and aerostructures production.
 In the equipment sector, it is a leading manufacturer of avionics bays, onboard electrical harnesses, and closed-circuit television (CCTV) systems.
 Aerostructure work includes the production of fuselage sections, including both passenger and cargo doors, as a subcontractor to multiple aircraft manufacturers, such as Airbus, Boeing, Dassault Aviation, Bombardier Aerospace and Embraer.
-Furthermore, Groupe Latecoere provides design and engineering services for select clients.
+Furthermore, Groupe Latécoère provides design and engineering services for select clients.
 In addition to the firm's primary base in France, it operates at locations throughout the world, including the Czech Republic, Romania, the United States, Spain, the United Kingdom, Tunisia, Mexico and Brazil.
 Latecoere SA operates through a number of subsidiary businesses, including Letov Kbely, Latecoere do Brasil, and LaTelec, among others.

 During the early 2010s, there were rumours that the British industrial conglomerate GKN would potentially acquire Groupe Latécoère.
 In early 2015, as a consequence of the company's high debt ratio, the firm restructured its operations, resulting in a significant drop in debt levels via an equity exchange, opening itself up to greater foreign ownership in the process.
 By September 2017, the company's financial situation had improved to such an extent that it was reportedly once again looking to expand its aerospace portfolio via acquisitions.
 That same year, it also committed to the establishment of a new company headquarters.

 In early April 2019, it was announced that private equity firm Searchlight Capital had agreed to purchase a 26 percent stake in Groupe Latécoère in exchange for $106.8 million.
 By December 2019, the buying of additional shares had given Searchlight a controlling stake in the firm; this generated some political controversy over the firm's now-foreign ownership.